-Periodontal Disease In Diabetic Patients Can Lead To Tooth Loss
+Periodontal Disease in People with Diabetes Can Lead to Tooth Loss